 9. Then click on the drop-down box below the Default Format.
-Usually, something like “16 bit, 48000 Hz(DVD Quality) would be pre-selected.
+Usually, something like “16 bit, 48000 Hz(DVD Quality) would pre-select.

-10. Select a new frequency differing to the one which was already selected.
-Like if 16 bits was pre-selected then select a 24 bits frequency.
+10. Select a new frequency differing to the one which you already selected.
+Like if you pre-selected 16 bits then select a 24 bits frequency.